PROTEOMICS - Clinical Applications

 (ii) Full names (including first name) of the authors and the name of the institute.
 If the publication originates from several institutes the affiliations of all authors should be clearly stated by using superscript numbers after the name and before the institute.

 (iii) Name (and title) and full postal address of the author to whom all correspondence (including galley proofs) is to be sent.
-Email, address and fax number must be included to speed up communication.
+Email, address and fax number must be included to expedite communication.

 (iv) A list of abbreviations used in the paper excluding standard abbreviations (see list of "Standard Abbreviations", Section 10).